bhavyaidr/book-store/README.md

 7. Now, Save and deploy

 8. If the application is deployed successfully, you will see a link of Amplify Console, clicking on which you can browse your application

+**You can access this Book-Store Application, by using this [https://master.damahbus7l2ut.amplifyapp.com/](https://master.damahbus7l2ut.amplifyapp.com/)**